Be aware of electrical hazards in your home

-Never underestimate common household currents — they can injure and even kill.
-Electrical equipment should be treated with respect and properly maintained to reduce the chance of physical harm or property damage.
+Don't underestimate common household currents — they can cause injury and even be fatal.
+Electrical equipment should be treated with respect and properly maintained to help reduce the chance of physical harm or property damage.
 The following electrical safety tips may help you recognize potential hazards.

 - They often happen in appliance or extension cords that have become frayed or cracked.

-- To help prevent arc faults, have Arc Fault Circuit Interrupters (AFCIs) installed in your home.
+- To help prevent arc faults, consider having Arc Fault Circuit Interrupters (AFCIs) installed in your home.
 These devices look and work like conventional circuit breakers.
 When an AFCI breaker trips, have an electrician determine the cause and fix it.

 Service entrance lines